Development Services | Caldwell, ID | Full Time

 Essential Physical Abilities

-- Sufficient clarity of speech and hearing, with or without reasonable accommodation, which permits the employee to discern verbal instructions and communicate effectively on the telephone and in person;
+- Sufficient clarity of speech and hearing or other communication capabilities, with or without reasonable accommodation, which permits the employee to discern verbal instructions and communicate effectively with others in person and by telephone;

-- Sufficient visual acuity, with or without reasonable accommodation, which permits the employee to comprehend written work instructions, review, prepare, and process documents, and organize documents and materials;
+- Sufficient visual acuity, with or without reasonable accommodation, which permits the employee to comprehend written work instructions, technical documents, review plans, and diagrams, and move through unfamiliar buildings, climb ladders, crawl around and under buildings and ditches and across steep and/or rough terrain;

-- Sufficient manual dexterity, with or without reasonable accommodation, which permits the employee to operate a personal computer and standard office equipment;
+- Sufficient manual dexterity, with or without reasonable accommodation, which permits the employee to operate standard office equipment, including a personal computer, and operate a motor vehicle;

 Canyon County is an Equal Opportunity Employer.
 Employment decisions related to recruitment and selection are made without regard to race, color, religion, sex, national origin, age, disability or genetics.